City Guides, Japan, Kyoto

 1. See Senbon Torii at Fushimi Inari Taisha

-Tip: Fushimi Inari Taisha and the Senbon Torii path is always open 24/7.
+Tip: Fushimi Inari Taisha and the Senbon Torii path are open 24/7.
 If you want to avoid the crowd, you can come here at off hours, either early in the morning or after the sun has gone down.

 When you think of Kyoto, I’m willing to bet the first thing that comes to mind is the rows upon rows of vermilion-colored torii that is symbolic of Japan.
 Well, these rows of torii can be found at Fushimi Inari Taisha, called Senbon Torii or “thousands of gates”.